Myth 2: A person eligible for SDA cannot live with family or a partner who does not have SDA funding.

 Exploring the fact

-If you currently live in SDA housing and want your family to live with you, then you will need to tell your SDA provider who you want to live with unless you own your own SDA.
-If you have an SDA provider, they will advise the rental amount which may be similar to rental costs in the mainstream rental market.
+If you live in SDA and want your family to live with you, then you need to tell your SDA provider who you want to live with.
+The provider will give the NDIA a quote for you to live in their home 'with an Appendix H adjustment'.
+Your SDA provider will also let you know how much rent your family member will to pay – it may be similar to rental costs in the mainstream rental market.
+Of course, if you own your own SDA, you can decide whether your family members will pay rent to you.

-Should you decide that you would like to share your SDA bedroom with another person, the NDIS will ask you to confirm with your planner in writing who you’ve chosen to share with.
+If you decide that you would like to share your SDA bedroom with another person, the NDIS will ask you to confirm with your planner in writing who you’ve chosen to share with.
 The NDIS needs this information to check you’re not being asked to share your bedroom if you don’t want to.
-They also want to ensure that having more than one person in the bedroom won’t lead to a serious risk of harm to you.
+They also want to make sure that having more than one person in the bedroom won’t lead to a serious risk of harm to you.

 Case Study